 - STRUCTURES / REACTIONS / ORGANIC / INORGANIC: Structure elucidation; conformational searching; reactions; radicals; ion chemistry; organometallics; dynamics; catalysis; clusters

 - CONDENSED PHASE / MATERIALS: Solvation; nanoparticles; surfaces; materials; multiscale modelling; industrial applications; heavy metals; polymers; electrochemistry

 - BIOLOGICAL: Enzyme catalysis; proteins/peptides; nucleotides; radicals in biology; drug design; bioinformatics, QSAR

 The format of APATCC 2019 will include plenary lectures (30 minutes), invited lectures (20 minutes), invited communications (10 minutes) and poster presentations.
-Please note that a number of invitations to present Invited Lectures and Invited Communications will be issued in response to I'm Interested responses and to submissions of highly-rated Abstracts (after the submission window opens).
 A generous number of Poster Prizes will be awarded at the conference.
 The Conference will bring together leading practitioners in the field of theoretical/computational chemical, physical and biological sciences.
 It will create opportunities for the establishment of strategic alliances and collaborations with the very best scientists from the Asia-Pacific region working in a broad range of theoretical and computational sciences and their applications.
 The Conference is designed to facilitate extensive networking, provide examples of leading practice, and deliver practical ways of positioning organizations for the future.

 School of Chemistry